 Lenses may have tint and/or be impact-resistant only when specified in the prescription.

-Note: Irlen lenses may not be purchased without review and approval of the VR state optometric consultant.
+Purchase of Irlen lenses requires consultation with the VR Supervisor and approval from the VR state optometric consultant.

 Glasses may be purchased if needed to complete diagnostic studies.